About Us

 Communicating our Message

 Communicating the value and importance of materials management is a critical component of the Forum’s work.
-The Forum created a Materials Management Presentation that you may tailor and use when talking with your community, to address the questions below and explain the materials management approach:
+The Forum created a Materials Management Presentation (PPTX) that you may tailor and use when talking with your community, to address the questions below and explain the materials management approach:

 • What do we mean by "materials"?